ph-wheels/RF_Meter/README.md

 contribution and experiance this project would never exist.

-The current design is based to 2 main PCB's and a battery board which also provides some sheilding to ADC board when mounted on top off it.
+The current design is based to 2 main PCB's and a battery board which also provides some shielding to ADC board when mounted on top off it.

 The control board consist of a connection to battery board, a flatcable connection to ADC board and uart connection (ttl level) to external usb serial interface.